chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/PolarSSL/SSL_Server/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F417xx Devices.
+  - This application runs on STM32F417xx Devices.

-  - This example has been tested with the following environments:
+  - This application has been tested with the following environments:
      - STM3241G-EVAL board
      - Http clients: Firefox Mozilla v24
      - DHCP server:  PC utility TFTPD32 (http://tftpd32.jounin.net/)